-FY2023.3 results of environmental accounting
+FY2024.3 results of environmental accounting

 In FY2001.3, we introduced environmental accounting, which we see as an important tool for quantifying environmental costs and economic benefits toward more efficient environmental activities and continuous enhancement of our environmental performance.
-Environmental conservation costs-both environmental investment and expenses-for FY2023.3 decreased from the previous fiscal year mainly due to decreases in the amount of green purchasing and the environmental R&D-related costs.
+Regarding environmental conservation costs for FY2024.3, environmental investment increased from the previous fiscal year mainly due to an increase in environmental R&D-related investment, while expenses decreased from the previous fiscal year mainly due to a decrease in the amount of green purchasing.
 In terms of internal economic effects, cost reduction progressed due to reducing and recycling excavated soil.